drarnakarick/hyde/_posts/2015-05-07-swcarpentry.md

 #### Most importantly... keep programming!

-Here are some ideas how:

 * Keep in touch with your fellow workshop participants.
 * Practise by working on small programs/data analysis with researchers in your own group/field.
-* Attend the next Software Carpentry workshop, at Swinburne or Melbourne Uni.
+* Attend the next Software Carpentry workshop (at Swinburne or Melbourne Uni).
 * Come along to [Swinburne Hacker Within](http://thehackerwithin.github.io/swinburne/).
 * Come along to e-Research coffee and meet fellow students and researchers interested in data analysis and visualisation.
-Thursday's, 3pm at Haddons.
+Thursday's - 3pm at Haddons.

 #### Profile of workshop participants

 <iframe width="700px" height="700px" src="http://drarnakarick.github.io/software-carpentry-resources/public/participants.html" frameborder="0" allowfullscreen="allowfullscreen">&nbsp;</iframe>

 This script (participants.html) and template data (participants_template.csv) for generating the above plot can be downloaded from this [resources  repository](http://drarnakarick.github.io/2015-05-04-swinpython/public/participants.csv).
 The template was provided by [@evilangelpixie](http://twitter.com/evilangelpixie) and is a modified version of the [Sequences Sunburst](http://bl.ocks.org/kerryrodden/7090426) template.